My wife is pregnant. With twins!

 NatureMade Folic Acid with DHA contains ONLY 50 mg!
 That’s crazy!
 There could be pregnant women taking this product and thinking that their DHA needs are covered.
 Not even close!
 Don’t be that woman!

-And here’s what my lovely wife took during her pregnancy:
+Back to DHA Omega-3…and here’s what my lovely wife took during her pregnancy:

 - Two OmegaVia pills = 2210 mg Omega-3 (520 mg DHA)